 Public health nursing is informed by community needs and environmental factors focusing on health promotion and disease prevention.
 Through project management, students address the health needs of groups and communities utilizing group communication processes, teamwork, and collaboration.
 Students focus on utilizing community resources, identifying risk factors, and evaluating the impact on population health as related to current epidemiological trends.
 Counts toward the nursing major.
 Offered annually in the fall semester.

-Prerequisites: open to senior nursing majors only; NURS 314; concurrent registration in NURS 315.
+Prerequisites: open to senior nursing majors only; NURS 314; concurrent registration in NURS 312 and NURS 315.

 NURS 317: Behavioral Health